 The brand new Odyssey of the Seas will not sail her planned European itineraries this summer.
 Instead, the ship will sail from the new homeport of Haifa, Israel.
 This ship will offer Israeli passengers a variety of 3 to 7-night cruises to Greece and Cyprus.

 In conjunction with Israel’s health and tourism authorities, both crew and guests above the age of 16 will need a COVID vaccine.

-Do you think major cruise lines will require a COVID vaccine to cruise from the United States?
-What policies do you think the cruise lines should implement to resume cruising in the United States.
+Do you think major cruise lines will require a COVID vaccine once cruising resumes from the United States?
+Do you feel safer knowing these initial voyages will have a vaccine requirement?
 Drop us an anchor below to share your thoughts on vaccine requirements to cruise.